-The company's financial performance is subject to fluctuating prices of gas, technological change, exchange rate fluctuations and the general macroeconomic outlook.
+The company's financial performance is subject to fluctuating prices of oil and gas, technological change, exchange rate fluctuations and the general macroeconomic outlook.
 Oil, gas and product prices are subject to international supply and demand and margins can be volatile.
-Political developments, increased supply of oil and gas or alternative low carbon energy sources, technological change, global economic conditions, public health situations (including any future epidemic or pandemic) and the influence of OPEC+ can impact supply and demand and prices for our products.
+Political developments, increased supply of oil and gas or alternative low carbon energy sources, technological change, global economic conditions, public health situations (including the continued impact of the COVID-19 pandemic or any future epidemic or pandemic) and the influence of OPEC+ can impact supply and demand and prices for our products.